T351 Week 6 - Spring 2015

 set up multiple lights and move them around.

-The most common mistake newbies make is using too small a room and placing their subjects against a wall.
+The most common noob mistake is using too small a room and placing their subjects against a wall.

 For general interview setups, I suggest NOT using the subject's office (unless it's a great space and they have plenty of time).